Leica Summicron-M 50mm f/2 - A Quick Look

 Final Thoughts

-The Summicron-M 50mm f/2 is often one of the first Leica lenses you may acquire for a Leica M camera or to adapt to any mirrorless camera but it is a considerable investment at $2,895.00.
-The lens has been on the market for some time now so browsing your local buy and sell market may be a good option.
+The Summicron-M 50mm f/2 is often one of the first Leica lenses you may acquire for a Leica M camera or to adapt to any mirrorless camera, but it is a considerable investment at $2,895.00.
+The lens has been on the market for some time now, so browsing your local buy-and-sell market may be a good option.

 You may also consider more affordable options from Voigtländer or Zeiss.
-As I type this quick-look review the Voigtländer Nokton 50mm f/1.5 II is on sale for $699.00 and the Nokton 50mm f/1.2 that I have is $899.00.
+As I type this quick-look review, the Voigtländer Nokton 50mm f/1.5 II is on sale for $699.00, and the Nokton 50mm f/1.2 that I have is $899.00.

 Please keep scrolling for a few more sample images.